AnggaR96s/Reforestation/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.